Soviet-Linux/development-docs/README.md

 --------

 The CCCP is the official soviet linux package manager , it can installe .spm files.
-See Installers/Package Managers
+See Installers/Package Managers To install .spm use --install parametter and to install binary packages in .tar.gz format use --binary (not yet implemented)

 The OUR
 -------